What textual and graphic content you need to include in your project

 Let’s take an example and suppose I sell shirts.

-On my site I should: – Insert the images of the shirts I made – Specify which fabrics I use – Indicate which models are made, in which colors and with which processes – Specify which sizes are produced and, if you want to sell online, give relative indications the fit of the same (eg size guide) – Provide information about any changes to be made – Indicate the prices of each and delivery times – Etc.
+On my site I should: – Insert the images of the shirts I made – Specify which fabrics I use – Indicate which models are made, in which colors and with which processes – Specify which sizes are produced and, if you want to sell online, give relative indications the fit of the same (eg size guide) – Provide information about any changes to be made – Indicate the prices of each and delivery times – Etc. - The lack of time.

 Those who have an activity frequently have a day marked by numerous commitments and writing texts can take a long time.